 - A grievance procedure that grants them the ability to complain when their rights are violated.

 Today, the farm worker movement marches forward in bold and innovative ways.
-Please visit our pages on our farm worker partners and their campaigns to learn how they are organizing for justice.
+Please visit this website’s pages about National Farm Worker Ministry’s farm worker partners and their campaigns to learn how they are organizing for justice.